Bitski, an NFT startup

 The art community, or people who make real things, will need some time to grasp the idea of a digital certificate that confirms a digital file's authenticity.
 It's not a Sotheby's auction document backed by 100 people who were present when the sale occured, it is a tool for artists to be able to sell their art, and for buyers to be sure (how sure can one be though?) they are purchasing the piece from its genuine creator.

 Bitski is an early stage startup and it needs to scale fast.
 To do it faster they made a move that was an outcome of several effects, one of them being the buyers' desire for a larger selection of works.
-In a sense, this means a broader range of genres - with more artists being brought in, there is a greater amount of advocates, people who work and push their own work forward.
+In a sense, this means a broader range of genres - with more artists being brought in, there is a greater number of advocates, people who work and push their own work forward.

 A consequence of this will be the push of Bitski's brand forward as well.